danshinton/afc-search/README.md

 ## TODO
 This is a hobby app so there are a few things I would like to add:
-* Add ability to change your own password
+* Add ability to change your own password without using "forgot password"
+* Fix download links so they redirect unauthenticated users to login and then redirect to download after auth
+* Get application logging working on heroku
 * Add [testing](https://laravel.com/docs/7.x/testing) for search
 * Migrate to a VUE frontend so that the search does not reload the page
-* Take a look at how a Laravel app gets deployed in production.
 * Figure out how to cache dependencies so `npm install` and `compose update` don't have to download from the internet
-* Deploy to web
-  * SendGrid has a free plan and Heroku has a free Add-On for it
-  * Get logging working on heroku